Digital Identity Risk Assessment Playbook

 For public users and other non-organizational users, privacy benefits and privacy principles are key factors to consider.

-Authenticator Assurance Levels define the strength of the authentication process.
+Authentication Assurance Levels indicate the strength of the authentication process and the binding between an authenticator and a specific individual’s identifier.
 AALs mitigate potential authentication errors (i.e., an attacker accessing a user’s account).

-- Authenticator Assurance is: “Is this the same user as before?”
+- Authentication Assurance is: “Is this the same user as before?”

 - Impacts are: “What are the risks to the government or to you if you are not the same user as before?”